tomhendra/courses/15-fem-professional/1-javascript-the-hard-parts-v2/README.md

 squareNum(8); // 64
 ```

-- This is the core premise if functions: Making code that we can write once, and then reuse again with different values.
+- This is the core premise of functions: Making code that we can write once, and then reuse again with different values.
 - ‘Parameters’ (placeholders) mean we don’t need to decide what data to run our functionality on until we run the function.
-- Then provide an actual value (‘argument’) when we run the function.
+- Then we provide an actual value (‘argument’) when we run the function.
 - Higher order functions follow this same principle.
 - We may not want to decide exactly what some of our functionality is until we run our function: HOFs facilitate this.

 ### 3.2.
 Repeating Functionality

-- Now suppose we have a function `copyArrayAndMultiplyBy2`
+- Suppose we have a function `copyArrayAndMultiplyBy2`

 ```js
 function copyArrayAndMultiplyBy2(array) {